Texas Tech University

 Research Assistant Professor

 Dinesh Kumar Saini is a Research Assistant Professor in the Department of Plant and Soil Science at Texas Tech University.
-His research focuses on molecular and conventional breeding strategies for climate-resilient crops, with a major emphasis on sorghum improvement.
+His research focuses on molecular and conventional strategies for developing climate-resilient crops and forages for the region.

 Background